With the below tips discussing macro tracking and conscious effort on your part, there’s nothing you can’t do!

 I used to weigh every morsel of food I ate, but I now can quite accurately look at food and know how many grams or ounces it weighs.
 Using this tactic allows me to still follow a macro-based ketogenic protocol, yet doesn’t require me to lug a food scale around with me.

-How to track your carb intake on a keto diet
+How to start macro tracking on a keto diet

 Why net carbs?